raunakkathuria/developer-resources/README.md

 # Useful resources for a developer career path

-A list of useful resources for a developer as they progress through their career.
+A list of useful resources for developers as they progress through their career.

 Each topic has resource(s) listed as per what is the best-though opinionated-reading materials, related course, or corresponding video for each topic.